pseusys/SeasideVPN/viridian/algae/README.md

 ## Implementation details

+Viridian algae client should consist of the following parts:

+- `Coordinator`: establishes all connections, manages `healthcheck` control messages and handles connection exceptions (reconnects, updates token, etc.).
+  Also starts and gracefully stops `viridian` and `tunnel`.
+- `Viridian`: runs two separate threads/processes/coroutines for sending and receiving encrypted VPN packets to `whirlpool`.
+- `Tunnel`: manages all packet tunnelling and firewall rules.

+Having logic separated in three independant parts, also not relying on any external libraries, helps testing the protocol and ensuring it works even on the bare metal systems.

+## General idea

+The basic idea behind viridian algae app is the following:

+1. Opens a special UDP VPN port (`seaport` or just `port`).
+2. It connects to the caerulean (starts `coordinator` process control message exchange and sends it `seaport` number).
+3. It creates a soecial tunnel network interface (`tunnel` part).
+4. It backs up built-in firewall setup.
+5. It makes a new set of firewall rules:
+   1. All the packets going to local networks are allowed.
+   2. All the packets going to the viridian IP are allowed.
+   3. All the packets going to the `default route` are forwarded to the tunnel interface.
+6. It starts `viridian` processes, that do the following:
+   1. Listen to the tunnel interface, read packets from there, encrypt them and send to caerulean from `seaport`.
+   2. Listen to `seaport`, decrypt any packets coming from it and sends them through the tunnel interface.
+7. Sleeps until the connection is interrupted.
+8. When the connection should be terminated, both `viridian` processes are stopped and terminated.
+9. Firewall rules are restored.
+10. Tunnel interface is stopped and deleted.

 ### Initialization

 Upon initialization, the algae `tunnel` finds out the local **default** network interface, i.e. the interface the packets will be forwarded through if no local destination is found.